sinaahmadi/Bipartite_b_matching/README.md

 - (optional) `LogToConsole=0` enables you to have the computation details of Gorubi in your console.

 ### Example
 In the `main.py`contains an example.
 A bipartite weighted graph is created with random weights [0-10], using NetworkX, and an optimal solution for the WBbM algorithm is found using the `WBbM` class.
 The following figures show the output of the algorithm for matching edges over a specific threshold.
-The figures in left show the graph with a weight over the threshold and those in right show the matched output.
+The figures in left show the graph with a weight over the threshold 9 and those in right show the matched outputs.
+Note that the graphs in the two figures do not have the same weights.
 - Model parameters: lda=0, uda=2, udp=2, ldp=0.
 ![WBbM_1](https://github.com/sinaahmadi/Bipartite_b_matching/blob/master/figures/figure_0220.png)